alexandre-lavoie/ctf-builder/README.md

 ### 🔌 Ports

-Exposed/public ports (through `"public": true`) **DO NOT** match the host port.
+Exposed/public ports **DO NOT** match the host port.
 This is to prevent collisions between challenges.
 Each challenge is allocated `5` public ports.
 These ports are assigned to challenges alphabetically, so if `a` has `1-5` then `b` will `6-10` etc. Integrations will make sure handle this.
 Ports can also be determined through [Docker](https://docs.docker.com/get-docker/).

 ```
 docker container ls